MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ai-faq.md

 Users should consider the AI-generated text as a suggestion that must be reviewed and edited for accuracy before it's publicly available.

-### <a name="why-isnt-copilot-available-for-marketing-text-on-my-items-in-business-central"></a>Why isn't Copilot available for marketing text on my items in Business Central?
+### Why isn't Copilot available for marketing text on my items in Business Central?

 For Copilot to be available, the following requirements must be met: